spiffe/spire-tutorials/federation/README.md

 In this tutorial you will learn how to:

-* Configure each SPIRE Server to expose its SPIFFE Federation bundle endpoint using SPIFFE authentication and WebPKI authentication.
+* Configure each SPIRE Server to expose its SPIFFE Federation bundle endpoint using SPIFFE authentication and Web PKI authentication.
-* Configure the SPIRE Servers to retrieve trust bundles from each other (using the federate_with configuration section).
+* Configure the SPIRE Servers to retrieve trust bundles from each other.
 * Bootstrap federation between two SPIRE Servers using different trust domains.
 * Create registration entries for the workloads so that they can federate with other trust domain.